LSton40/backmarket_dealings/README.md

 ## Installation

-This README project requires the installation of Node.js and the Inquirer 8.2.4 NPM, running in an appropriate command line terminal.
+This app requires the installation of Node.js, Express.js, MySQL, and Sequelize, and is tested and interfaced in the walkthrough video using Insomnia.

 ## Usage
-Once the appropriate supporting software is installed, open the command line terminal and navigate to the folder where the index.js file is located.
-Run the command line node index.js to activate the command line prompt to begin generating the README file.
+Once the appropriate supporting software is installed, source the schema.sql database, then run the command `npm run seed` in a command line to seed the database.
+Then, run `npm start` to initialize the server.
+Using Insomnia, set the localhost (default 3001) and set the `/api` route for all illustrated routes.

 ## License

-This project is licensed under the terms of [MIT License](https://spdx.org/licenses/MIT.html)
+All rights reserved.

 Copyright (c) 2022 Logan Sutton.